kiml42/SpaceCombatSimulation/README.md

 TODO:
+    In Progress:
+        Menus
+            Top menu - leads to general settings and various modes Edit config menu for each evolution type as a separate scene Needs to be able to edit existing
+                Add "edit" buttons alongside each load button in the main menu Add "new" buttons
+                (duplicate for drones)
+            keyboard navigation
     Priority:

         Add monobehaviour for modules that says what they are Has isEngine, isTurret, IsHub booleans
             Use this to limit engines hubs and turrets separately.
             Possibly have a cost for each and allow total cost instead of limits Store initial speed and random initial speed in the match config table Randomise target choosing mechanism periods so they don't come up at the same time.
-        Menus
-            Top menu - leads to general settings and various modes Edit config menu for each evolution type as a separate scene keyboard navigation
         Cardboard support
         Test on phone
         Add to Play store?